 • Doing a time inventory will help you gain more control over your schedule, and increase productivity

-• When working from home, it’s incredibly important to create boundaries between your work life and your personal life—starting with creating a physical separation between the two
+• When working from home, it’s incredibly important to create boundaries between your work life and your personal life—starting with creating a physical separation

 • Creating a firm separation between the workspace and the rest of the home will help your team separate work time from down time